Accessible Parking Permit Program

 - Always display your permit, hanging it from the rear view mirror while your vehicle is parked.
 Failure to do so may result in your vehicle being issued a violation and or towed at the owner’s expense.

-- MARKED On-Street disability permit stalls and City of Kelowna parking lots are free of charge to persons displaying a valid permit (excluding reserved stalls).
-Parking fees are payable at any regular on-street metered stall and may also be charged in privately owned parking lots or parkades.
+- Designated on-Street accessible parking stalls and City owned lots are free of charge to persons displaying a valid permit (excluding reserved stalls).
+Parking fees are payable at any regular on-street metered stall and also may be charged in privately owned parking lots or parkades.
+Posted time restrictions (2 hr max) do not apply to permit holders.

-- Individuals are responsible for any and all fees and fines brought against them if illegally parked on City of Kelowna or private property.
+- The registered owner of a vehicle found in violation is responsible for any and all fees and fines brought against them if illegally parked on City of Kelowna or private property.

-- Do not use a marked disabled stall if an alternative stall suitable for you is nearby.
+- Do not use an accessible stall if an alternative stall suitable for you is nearby.

-- Never let anyone else use your permit.
-Abuse of disability permits will result in the permit being revoked.
+- Never allow anyone else to use your permit.
+Abuse of accessible permits will result in the permit being revoked.

 - Ensure you leave enough space between vehicles when parking side by side.
 Some vehicles may be equipped with side lifts or ramps allowing access to that vehicle.

-- Do not park in “wheelchair lift vehicle” specific stalls if you do not require the usage of a lift vehicle.
+- Do not park in “wheelchair lift vehicle” specific stalls if you do not have a lift vehicle.

-For full details, please see the Special Parking Permit Program Information Sheet.
+For full details, please see the Accessible Parking Permit Program Information Sheet.

-It is not necessary to obtain a new doctor's certificate to renew a permanent disability permit.
-A permanent disability permit is valid for 3 years.
+It is not necessary to obtain a new doctor's certificate to renew a permanent permit and they are valid for 3 years.
 Please bring your expired permit to the Revenue Branch located on the main floor of City Hall.

-A temporary disability permit is valid up to a maximum of 1 year.
-You must submit a new SIGNED doctor’s certificate to renew all temporary disability permits.
+A temporary accessible permit is valid up to a maximum of 1 year.
+You must submit a new SIGNED doctor’s certificate to renew a temporary permit.

 Applications and fees to be forwarded to: